Undergraduate

 FURTHER STUDY

 A postgraduate degree is a great option if you want to take your knowledge and skills to the next level.
-Salford graduates and alumni also receive a significant fees discount.
+Salford graduates and alumni also receive significant fee discounts.
+Learn about our postgraduate courses.

 EMPLOYMENT

 The skills and knowledge gained by studying business and management are practical and applicable across a wide range of business functions.
-IBM, BNY Mellon, HSBC, RBS and Manchester United are just a few of the organisations that our students have gone on to secure positions with.
+IBM, Bank of New York Mellon, HSBC, RBS and Manchester United are just a few of the organisations that our business school students have gone on to secure positions with.

 With opportunities to take part in a year-long paid work placement, a dedicated Professional Development module and support from the University’s careers team and our Launch entrepreneurship experts, we ensure you are equipped with the skills and experience employers are looking for.